hazelcast/hazelcast-jet/site/docs/sql/intro.md

 }
 ```

-Let's create a streaming query that filters and transforms the trade
+First write a streaming query that filters and transforms the trade
 events it gets from Kafka:

 ```sql